hamiltont/clasp/www/views/doc/sbt.md

     $ sbt assembly

-This will compile the sources and include the libraries in a jar file located at `<Clasp>/target/Clasp-Assembly.jar`.
+This will compile the sources and include the libraries in a single "fat" jar file located at `<Clasp>/target/Clasp-Assembly.jar`.
+To build a "thin" jar that only links to the libraries, use `sbt stage`

+Note: In newer versions of sbt this file may be at <Clasp>/target/scala-X.XX/Clasp-Assembly.jar
 Note: I've had trouble using this command from a NFS client.

 ### Overview of sbt.